God has been worshipped on the site of St James The Great for many centuries. It is a place sanctified by prayers of many generations of Christians.

 In the 21st century major restoration and renovation work was undertaken to repair and conserve the structure of the building, to improve the lighting and sound system and to create the west end.
 During this phase the font was moved to the south aisle and a mosaic set into the floor where the font stood.

-The church is particularly proud of its musical tradition which today supports an enthusiastic choir numbering over thirty members.
+The church is particularly proud of its musical tradition which today supports an enthusiastic choir numbering some thirty members.
 The organ, originally by William Hill in 1888 has been much restored and enlarged over the years and is regarded as one of the best "all-round" instruments in the diocese.

 The church, which is kept open during the day, has a lively and welcoming ambience - a feature often remarked upon by visitors.